Guide To Understanding Layaway Plans

 What Is Layaway?

-If, however, the customer makes late payments or cancels the layaway plan entirely, they may be charged a restocking or cancellation fee — and may also forfeit some or all of the money they’ve put toward the purchase already.
+One additional point about how layaway works: If the customer makes late payments or cancels the layaway plan entirely, they may be charged a restocking or cancellation fee.
+They may also forfeit some or all of the money they’ve put toward the purchase already.

 Why Use a Layaway Plan?